quentin452/OptimizationsAndTweaks/README.md

 Growthing plant using thread pool to Growth plants in parallel.
 This can improve server performance on systems with multiple cores.

+Leaf decay using thread pool to leaf decaying in parallel.
+This can improve server performance on systems with multiple cores.

 ## Fixe

 ## Optimization